-The three-year program provides a unique skillset that enables our graduates to pursue clinical and/or research activities to a very high level.
+The University of Melbourne’s residency training program provides a unique skill set that enables our graduates to pursue clinical and/or research activities to a very high level.
 Our residents have been extremely successful in attaining Fellow or Diplomate status.
-For 2017, training programs may be available in each of the following disciplines:
+For 2019, training programs may be available in each of the following disciplines:

 - Small Animal Medicine

 - Small Animal Oncology

 - Small Animal Surgery

 Applicants to the program will be evaluated on the basis of their written application, an interview (for short-listed candidates) and referee reports.
 Successful applicants will have: a veterinary degree that is registrable with the Veterinary Practitioners Registration Board of Victoria; good written and verbal communication skills; and excellent interpersonal skills.

 Expressions of Interest should be sent electronically to Ms. Sharon Judd (firstname.lastname@example.org ) by 31 July 2018 and must include a: